-Electrovaya is outsourcing certain production, including cells, electronics and mechanical systems.
-Outsourcing has inherent risks, including the lack of application of internal quality assurance processes, potential loss of control of the supply chain, potentisl supplier credit risk, and third party product and financial liability.
+Electrovaya is outsourcing certain production items.
+Outsourcing has inherent risks, including the lack of application of internal quality assurance processes, potential loss of control of the supply chain, potential supplier credit risk, and third party product and financial liability.

 If the Company fails to manage growth successfully, it could experience delays, cost overruns or other problems.
 Similarly, the Company is in a specialized industry where qualified, key personnel may be difficult to retain or replace on a cost-effective basis.